Introduction: Why Improving Diet for Mental Health Matters

 Should I avoid carbs to improve mental health?

 Not necessarily.
 Complex carbs like oats and brown rice are essential for stable energy and cognitive performance.
+Moreover, avoiding carbs entirely can lead to fatigue and irritability.

 Is it necessary to take supplements?